olivierverdier/pydflatex/README.rst

 The most interesting features are:

 - suppressing the logorrhoeic output of LaTeX and giving a coloured, short summary of the warnings and errors instead.
-- opening the pdf in you editor of choice
+- opening the pdf in your editor of choice

 .. image:: https://github.com/olivierverdier/pydflatex/raw/master/screenshot.png
 	:alt: Screenshot